Dhruv-Mishra/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders

+#### Aim of the Project:
-A redesign of the popular Player vs Player Board Game
+Redesigning the popular Player vs Player Board Game of Snakes and Ladders with JavaFx

+#### Scope of the project:
+A quick way to play your favourite board game with small subtle touches to make the gameplay experience feel more fun, immersive and satisfactory.

 ## Game Interface:
 #### Screenshots:
 <a href="https://user-images.githubusercontent.com/88545875/176979100-3080c7c5-2ea1-4f40-92c2-c7b0a37ea5cb.png"><img src="https://user-images.githubusercontent.com/88545875/176979100-3080c7c5-2ea1-4f40-92c2-c7b0a37ea5cb.png" align="left" height="160" width="90" ></a>